elixir-europe/rdmkit/pages/tool_assembly/tsd_assembly.md

 ## Who can use the TSD data management tools assembly?

 Resources on TSD itself are accessible for international users through [EOSC](https://marketplace.eosc-portal.eu/services/tds) and directly through the [University of Oslo](https://www.uio.no/english/services/it/research/sensitive-data/access/).
-Researchers in Norway can in addition obtain access through the [national e-infrastructure program Sigma2](https://www.sigma2.no/sensitive-data-services).
+Researchers in Norway can, in addition, obtain access through the [national e-infrastructure program Sigma2](https://www.sigma2.no/sensitive-data-services).
 If you are affiliated to a Norwegian institution which has already stipulated a [data processing and/or service agreement with TSD](https://www.uio.no/tjenester/it/forskning/sensitiv/hjelp/start/kontrakter/index.html), this document can be used or amended to account for your project.
 Otherwise, you can establish a data agreement for your individual project by contacting [tsd-contact@usit.uio.no](mailto:tsd-contact@usit.uio.no).

 ## What can you use the TSD data management tools assembly for?